Travel to Charleston and meet us at the Ansonborough Inn,

 circumference.
 Its widest crown is 180 feet, point to point, and it shades

 17,000 square feet.
-After marveling at this amazing tree, we'll start our ride
+After marveling at this amazing tree, we'll shuttle

 to Wadmalaw Island.
 Wadmalaw Island is